Ashiklawrence/Ashiklawrence/README.md

 - 👋 Hi, I’m @Ashiklawrence
-- 👀 I’m interested on an internship
+- 👀 I’m interested on web development
+- 💻 I'm currently on an internship
 - 🌱 I’m currently learning Django
 - 💡 I,m a computer science graduate

 <!---
 Ashiklawrence/Ashiklawrence is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.